-He is Professor and Past-Dean of the Veterinary Faculty (2016-20), Past-Dean of the Faculty of Animal Science (2019-21) and Past-Dean of the Faculty of Public Health (2023) of the University of Thessaly, Greece.
+He is Professor and Past-Dean of the Veterinary Faculty (2016-20), Past-Dean of the Faculty of Animal Science (2019-21) and Past-Dean of the Faculty of Public Health (2023) of the University of Thessaly.
 He was the Foundation President of the European College of Small Ruminant Health Management (2008-11).
-He also serves a third consecutive term as President of the Farm Animal Division of the Hellenic Veterinary Medical Society (2009-21).
+He also served four terms as President of the Farm Animal Division of the Hellenic Veterinary Medical Society (2009-21).
 Currently (2020-today), he serves as the Chairperson of the Greek National Veterinary Medicines Licencing Board.

 He has been invited and lectured in the veterinary schools of the Universities of Edinburgh, Guelph, Hannover, Liverpool, Thessaloniki and Zaragoza.

-He has published 168 refereed papers (cumulative impact factor: 618.5).
+He has published 256 refereed papers (cumulative impact factor: 618.5).
 His publications have received over 6000 citations (h-index: 42).
-He has served as editor in Small Ruminant Research; he has acted as editor in Journal of the Hellenic Veterinary Medical Society and guest-editor in Animal Reproduction Science, Veterinary Microbiology and Veterinary Parasitology.
+He has served as editor in Small Ruminant Research, BMC Veterinary Research, Journal of Dairy Research and Journal of the Hellenic Veterinary Medical Society, and as guest-editor in Animal Reproduction Science, Pathogens, Veterinary Microbiology and Veterinary Parasitology.
 He has authored or edited four books.

-He has presented many invited or proffered talks in conferences world-wide (470 abstracts in conference proceedings), among them 65 invited/keynote presentations.
+He has presented talks in conferences world-wide (544 abstracts in conference proceedings), among them 81 invited/keynote presentations.
 He was the organiser of the 6th International Sheep Veterinary Congress (2005), the 1st European Conference in Small Ruminant Health Management (2011) and the 11th (2009) and 13th (2015) Greek National Veterinary Congresses.

-He has participated in many national or international committees, including the European Board for Veterinary Specialisation, the General Assembly of the Federation of Veterinarians in Europe, the Greek Veterinary Drug Licencing Board, the Council of the Greek Agricultural Academy, the Council of the Hellenic Veterinary Medical Society and the committee ‘Welfare of sheep’ of the European Food Safety Authority.
+Moreover, he has participated in various national or international committees, including the European Board for Veterinary Specialisation, the General Assembly of the Federation of Veterinarians in Europe, the Greek Veterinary Drug Formulary Board, the Council of the Greek Agricultural Academy, the Council of the Hellenic Veterinary Medical Society and the committee ‘Welfare of sheep’ of the European Food Safety Authority.

-His interests are focused in health management, diseases and welfare of small ruminants.
+His interests are focused on health management, diseases and welfare of small ruminants.